 To be confirmed

 All training fees for this Cyber Security Technologist apprenticeship are covered in full by the employer.
-An apprentice will never be asked or expended to fund their own training.
+An apprentice will never be asked or expected to fund their own training.

 To be confirmed